shawnhung0714/blockchainhomework/homework2.md

 ### App Arch

-As shown below, Breadwallet consists of serveral layers to decouple objects and make it more flexibility and robust.
+AAs shown below, Breadwallet consists of several layers to decouple objects and make it more flexible and robust.
 ![arch](arch.png "App Arch")

-Like typical iOS Apps, the start point is in AppDelegate.
-AppDelegate create an ApplicationController immediately after launching.
-After, ApplicationController initiates serveral services from service layer objects, such as WalletManager, Store, and Setup root view controller.
+Like typical iOS Apps, the start point is AppDelegate.
+AppDelegate creates an ApplicationController immediately after launching.
+Next, ApplicationController will initiate the sequential services, such as WalletManager, Store, and Setup root view controller.
 ![launch](launch.png "Launching Process")

-Next, Breadwallet-core starts serveral TCP socket connections from "dns seed" nodes.
-They will become the boot-up peers, and the user will be able to send some bitcoin transaction requests, like the most common P2PKS.
-After successful connection, breadwallet, as a typical SPV wallet, send getHeaders requests to fetch and sync transactions info from BTC or BCH network.
-Once getHeaders finished, it uses Store to cache these data and post signal to view controllers(subscribers of Store) to update their UI.
+Then, Breadwallet-core is going to initiate several TCP socket connections from “DNS seed" nodes.
+They will become the boot-up peers, and the users will be able to send bitcoin transaction requests, like the most common P2PKH.
+After successful connections, breadwallet, as a typical SPV wallet, will send getHeaders requests to fetch and sync transactions information from BTC or BCH network.
+Once this step is done, Store will be initiated to cache these data and post signal to view controllers(subscribers of Store) to update their UI.
 ![P2P Networking Booting](p2p.png "P2P Networking Booting")

 ### Conclusion